Lafayette College

 Fayetteville, Georgia

 Named in honor of the Marquis de Lafayette.
-Plans to create a
+Plans to create a mural of the Marquis de Lafayette in the downtown area.

 http://fayetteville-ga-us.org/